-November is Lung Cancer Awareness Month, so what are the risk factors of the cancer?
+November is Lung Cancer Awareness Month, so what are the risk factors of cancer?

 About 80% of lung cancer deaths are thought to result from smoking.
-The risk for lung cancer among smokers is many times higher than among non-smokers.
+The risk among smokers is many times higher than among non-smokers.
 The longer you smoke and the more packs a day you smoke, the greater your risk.

-If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer.
+If you don’t smoke, second-hand smoking can put you at risk.
+Breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer.
 Secondhand smoke is thought to cause more than 7,000 deaths from lung cancer each year.

-Radon is a naturally occurring radioactive gas that results from the breakdown of uranium in soil and rocks. you can’t see, taste, or smell it.
-According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer in this country, and is the leading cause among non-smokers.
+Radon is a naturally occurring radioactive gas that results from the breakdown of uranium in soil and rocks.
+You can’t see, taste, or smell it.
+According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer in this country.
+It is also the leading cause among non-smokers.
 Outdoors, there is so little radon that it is not likely to be dangerous.
 But indoors, radon can be more concentrated.
 Breathing it in exposes your lungs to small amounts of radiation.
 This may increase a person’s risk of lung cancer.
 Homes and other buildings in nearly any part of the United States can have high indoor radon levels (especially in basements).

 People who work with asbestos (such as in mines, mills, textile plants, places where insulation is used, and shipyards) are several times more likely to die of lung cancer.
 Lung cancer risk is much greater in workers exposed to asbestos who also smoke.
-It’s not clear how much low-level or short-term exposure to asbestos might raise lung cancer risk.
+It’s not clear how much low-level or short-term exposure to asbestos might raise a person’s risk.

 In cities, air pollution (especially near heavily trafficked roads) appears to raise the risk of lung cancer slightly.
 This risk is far less than the risk caused by smoking, but some researchers estimate that worldwide about 5% of all deaths from lung cancer may be due to outdoor air pollution.